absergienko/nc_aen_stbc_2022/README.md

 The codebooks are presented in two formats: as MATLAB data files (`*.mat`, folder `MAT`) and as ASCII files (`*.txt`, folder `ASCII`)

-File names have the following form: `cb_stbc_n*_M*` The number after "n" shows the number of samples in the codebook signals.
+File names have the following form: `cb_stbc_n*_M*`

+The number after "n" shows the number of samples in the codebook signals.

 The number after "M" shows the number of signals in the codebook (i.e., the number of bits that can be transmitted using this codebook is `log2(M)`)

-For example, the file `cb_stbc_n6_M16.txt` contains the codebook with M=16 signals (4 bits per signal) consisting of n=6 samples.
+For example, the file `cb_stbc_n6_M16.txt` contains the codebook with `M=16` signals (4 bits per signal) consisting of `n=6` samples.

 All codebooks are designed for 2 transmitting antennas.

-Every `.MAT` file contains a single variable with the name "ssc".
-This variable is a 2D complex-valued array with M rows and 2*n columns.
+Every `.MAT` file contains a single variable with the name `ssc`.
+This variable is a 2D complex-valued array with `M` rows and `2*n` columns.
 Every row of this array represents one signal from the codebook.
-The first n columns contain the signal samples for the first transmitting antenna, remaining n columns contain the signal samples for the second transmitting antenna.
+The first `n` columns contain the signal samples for the first transmitting antenna, remaining `n` columns contain the signal samples for the second transmitting antenna.

-Every `.TXT` file contains an ASCII table of numbers with M rows and 4*n columns.
+Every `.TXT` file contains an ASCII table of numbers with `M` rows and `4*n` columns.
 Every row of the table represents one signal from the codebook.
-The first 2*n columns contain the signal samples for the first transmitting antenna, remaining 2*n columns contain the signal samples for the second transmitting antenna.
+The first `2*n` columns contain the signal samples for the first transmitting antenna, remaining `2*n` columns contain the signal samples for the second transmitting antenna.

 Columns with even numbers (0-based indexing assumed) contain real parts of signal samples, columns with odd numbers contain imaginary parts of signal samples.
-For example, for n=4 any row of the ASCII table contains the numbers in the following order:
+For example, for `n=4` any row of the ASCII table contains the numbers in the following order:

 ```
 Column number: 00 01 02 03 04 05 06 07 08 09 10 11 12 13 14 15